 After 18 plus miles and around 3,000 feet of elevation gain, we were tired.
 The bus from Colonia Suiza to Bariloche passes by La Salamandra Pulperia, another highly rated restaurant, so we decided to stop in and see if we could get a table.
 We were in luck and got the last table available for the evening, so long as we promised to eat quickly.
 The flavors and recipes in this meal were more complex than El Boliche De Alberto, offering an equally delicious complement to the previous night’s dinner.

 Paso de Las Nubes

 On Monday, we awoke early and took a taxi to the Mountain Information Center to meet our bus to Pampa Linda, the beginning of our two-day hike over Paso de las Nubes.
-The shuttle arrived about 30 minutes later than arranged — enough that if not for the others waiting, we would have been concerned that we misunderstood the time — but once there, we quickly loaded up and set off.
+The shuttle arrived about 30 minutes later than arranged, enough that if not for the others waiting, we would have been concerned that we misunderstood the time.
+Once it arrived, we quickly loaded up and set off.